GET TO KNOW THE SETS OF GAME OF THRONES IN NORTHERN IRELAND

-Dark Hedges: known as the Kingsroad in GoT, curved trees are part of creating a magical and unique setting.
-In the plot, it’s part of the path leading to the mansion Garcehill House.
+Dark Hedges: known as the Kingsroad in GoT, curved trees are part of it, creating a magical and unique setting.
+In the series, it’s part of the path leading to the mansion Garcehill House.

 Cushendun: a small coastal town located in County Antrim, its caves were used as the backdrop for the birthing of Melisandre’s terrifying creature in the second season.

 Ballintoy Harbour: a village also located in Antrim.
 In the second season, it was the scenery of Lordsport, in the Iron Islands, controlled by the Greyjoys.

 So, how about visiting the locations of Game of Thrones in Northern Ireland?
 These are some of the options!
 By car, the trip to Northern Ireland only lasts about 2 and a half hours from Dublin.

 Do you want to learn English online with native speakers?
 Check our online platform and go for it!